huahuawong/datascience/RDF.md

 It is also true that the development of the Semantic Web brought some new perspectives to the Artificial Intelligence community: the “Web effect”, i.e., the merge of knowledge coming from different sources, usage of URIs, the necessity to reason with incomplete data; etc.

 ## Okay so, what's RDF exactly?
+RDF is a framework for describing resources on the web and is designed to be read and understood by computers